Total benefits of ownership: Use of concept

-Importance of TBO
+Importance

 While many companies perform a total cost of ownership (TCO) analysis, TBO is considered to be as important as TCO.
 TCO aims to minimize the total cost of the business, whereas TBO targets the maximum value of the project.
 Enterprise decision-makers often use both methods to estimate the actual value of an investment or strategic venture.

 When considering a business proposition, the enterprise decision-makers always consider other alternatives while deciding whether the original plan is the best.
 An advantage of using TBO is that it identifies the value of the short term and the long-term benefits of the propositions.
 This system helps the company to prioritize the importance of each decision.
 This analysis not only serves as a tool to reduce cost but also as a way to plan the future of the business, in a more detailed and sophisticated way.

 For example, a company is considering whether to invest in a long-term project, such as infrastructure.
 TBO will consider whether the long-term benefit may outweigh the short-term benefits of opportunity cost; whether the money spent on investment may have a better alternate purpose, e.g. using the budget to improve training schemes for workers.

-Examples of different industries using Total Benefits of Ownership
+Examples of different industries using total benefits of ownership

 Retailing industry with the use of Internet

 The TBO concept is widely used within the web industry.
 For example, TBO identifies the benefits of using the Internet in a business.
 These include the exclusion of fixed cost (i.e. rent), as well as the decreasing cost of online advertisement.

 Some of the key elements are incorporated in the benefit of ownership within retailing industry.